wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ pip install pyopenssl pyasn1 ndg-httpsclient`

-    If running this command, has some output that tells you to upgrade your pip version, follow those instructions and do it!
+    If running this command, causes some output to be displayed, that tells you to upgrade your pip version, follow those instructions and do the install they recommend.
+It never hurts to update pip.

     <!-- This is not needed for fresh installs, but may be needed for updating existing installs done with a different proceedure